tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 Use \\? to read through the list of commands.

 Alternatively, you can also hook up a gui program to it (DBeaver, DBVis, PGAdmin4, etc) I believe through localhost:5432.
+If you want to view the IP of the container use ```docker inspect postgres``` and look under Network > networkdp > IPAddress.